3D with 2D Content Generation

 What you need to know

-- do you have any knowledge of the Post Production and VFX technology that’s used in the industry; are there any projects that inspire you?
+- Do you have any knowledge of the editing and visual effects technology that’s used in the industry; are there any projects that inspire you?

-- why do you want to work in the post production and VFX sector?
+- Why do you want to work in the film or broadcast industries?

-- and why the University of Salford and this Post Production and VFX degree is the right choice for your future goals.
+- Why is the University of Salford and this degree the right choice for your future goals?

 Once you’ve made your application to study with us, we’ll contact you and let you know the next steps.